thiagocasag/thiagocasag.github.io/README.md

 ## Introduction

+Hello!
+I'm Thiago, a mathematician experienced in data analysis and machine learning.
-Welcome to my portfolio!
-Here you will find my projects and skills related to data analysis and machine learning.
+Here you will find a collection of my academic and personal projects.

 ## Credits